tingyaohsu/SciCap/README.md

 ### JSON Scheme

 - **contains-subfigure:** boolean (check if contain subfigure)
-- **paper-ID:** the unique paper ID in arXiv dataset
+- **paper-ID:** the unique paper ID in the arXiv dataset
-- **figure-ID:** the extracted figure ID of paper (the index is not same as the label in caption)
+- **figure-ID:** the extracted figure ID of paper (the index is not the same as the label in the caption)
 - **figure-type:** the figure type
 - **0-originally-extracted:** original captions of figures
 - **1-lowercase-and-token-and-remove-figure-index:** Removed figure index and lowercase the captions
 - **2-normalized:**
-  - **2-1-basic-num:** caption after replace the number
+  - **2-1-basic-num:** caption after replacing the number
-  - **2-2-advanced-euqation-bracket:** caption after replace the equations and contents in the bracket
+  - **2-2-advanced-euqation-bracket:** caption after replacing the equations and contents in the bracket
-- **Img-text:** texts in the figure, including labels, lengends ... etc.
+- **Img-text:** texts in the figure, including labels, legends ... etc.

 Within the caption content, we have three attributes: